 Connecting...

-1 day ago Empty Rob Bryan
+3 months ago Empty Rob Bryan

 I’ve been working in the technical HVAC market since 2011, and I’ve seen significant shifts in the technical skills needed in the HVAC and renewables sector.
 I’ve studied the data from between 2023 and 2025, it shows a clear and steady upward trend in salaries for pre-sales professionals across the UK HVAC industry.

-Whether you're an Applications Engineer, a Technical Support Engineer, or leading a team hiring for these roles, understanding HVAC salary trends can help you stay competitive, hire the best grads, and attract (and keep) experienced technical HVAC talent.
-You will be able to negotiate smarter and plan more strategically for your next career move in HVAC.
+Whether you're an Applications Engineer, a Technical Support Engineer, or leading a team hiring for these HVAC jobs, understanding HVAC salary trends can help you:

 Across the placements we made over the past two years, we noted that:

-•Average Salary: £35,375*
+Average Salary: £35,375*

-•Salary Range: £24,000 – £63,000
+Salary Range: £24,000 – £63,000

-•Middle 50% Range (Interquartile): £29,000 – £39,500
+Middle 50% Range (Interquartile): £29,000 – £39,500

 These figures show a broad salary spread, reflecting differences in experience, role seniority, company size, and geography.